AeroPress - The Original - incl. 100 filters

 Advantages of the AeroPress:

-You can completely control the contact time between water and coffee.
-Other important influencing factors such as temperature, pressure – with which the water is ultimately pushed through the coffee – the agitation in the AeroPress, and the choice of filter can also be individually determined.
+You have full control over the contact time between water and coffee.
+Other important variables such as temperature, pressure – with which you ultimately press the water through the coffee – agitation within the AeroPress, and the choice of filter can all be individually determined.

 • Cleaning: Easy to clean and dishwasher safe.